EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 Beam Setup
 ++++++++++
-The beam setup in ``PyFHD`` has been translated from `FHD`_ and is a combination of using `pyuvdata`_ and translation from `FHD`_, it is by no means tested and is definitely a work in progress.
+The beam setup in ``PyFHD`` has been translated from `FHD`_ and is a combination of using `pyuvdata`_ and translation from `FHD`_.
+It is by no means tested and is definitely a work in progress.
-More specifically, the ``beam_setup`` uses `pyuvdata`_ to create the ``Jones`` matrix for the beam, and then ``FHD`` translation is used to create the main response and the representation of the beam in UV space.
+More specifically, the ``beam_setup`` uses `pyuvdata`_ to create the ``Jones`` matrix for the beam, and then the ``FHD`` translation is used to create the main response and the representation of the beam in UV space.
 For the moment, PyFHD only supports using one beam per observation and does not currently support different beams for different antennas.
-Furthermore, mode advanced features like gaussian decomp and many of the debugging options are not implemented, as such there are plenty of opportunities to add to the ``beam_setup``, both in small and large pieces of code.
+Furthermore, more advanced features like gaussian decomp and many of the debugging options are not implemented.
+As such, there are plenty of opportunities to add to the ``beam_setup``, both in small and large pieces of code.

-You can see test out the beam_setup by setting the ``beam-file-path`` to ``None`` (~ in the yaml configuration file) and setting the ``recalculate-beam`` option to ``True``.
+You can test out the beam_setup by setting the ``beam-file-path`` to ``None`` (~ in the yaml configuration file) and setting the ``recalculate-beam`` option to ``True``.
 You'll likely run into memory limitations with your machine during testing.
 The ``beam_setup`` branch has been purposely left there ready for you to directly contribute code to it.

 Deconvolution
 ++++++++++++++
-Deconvolution is not currently implemented in ``PyFHD``, with that said, inside the gridding directory is ``visibility_degrid.py``, which has been translated from `FHD`_ and has not been tested at all.
+Deconvolution is not currently implemented in ``PyFHD``.
+With that said, inside the gridding directory is ``visibility_degrid.py``, which has been translated from `FHD`_ and has not been tested at all.
 That should give you a good start if you wish to implement deconvolution in ``PyFHD``.
-As a bonus, the deconvolution code in `FHD`_ has many dependencies that are used in the model generation, so if for whatever reason you want the skymodel generation from `FHD`_ you might get most of that model generation code for free, if someone also does deconvolution in ``PyFHD``, you'll likely be only a week or two away from having model generation also.
+As a bonus, the deconvolution code in `FHD`_ has many dependencies that are used in the model generation, so if, for whatever reason. you want the skymodel generation from `FHD`_, you might get most of that model generation code for free.
+If someone also does deconvolution in ``PyFHD``, you'll likely be only a week or two away from having model generation also.
 Although, there's a good chance tools like `WODEN`_ will likely be faster and better at producing skymodels, so use those first before you try to implement model generation in ``PyFHD``.

 4 Polarizations
 +++++++++++++++
-The ability for PyFHD to handle 4 polarizations is not well tested, and may not be fully implemented in places, another great opportunity to contribute.
+The ability for PyFHD to handle 4 polarizations is not well tested, and may not be fully implemented in places.
+Another great opportunity to contribute.

 Simulation
 ++++++++++
-`FHD`_ has ability to do simulations, many of these simulation features haven't been translated to ``PyFHD``, this would be a large piece of work.
+`FHD`_ has ability to do simulations.
+Many of these simulation features haven't been translated to ``PyFHD``; this would be a large piece of work.